KuyaJasper/Employee-Tracker/README.md

 # Usage

+Before using the application, you must set up the database, and seed the tables.

+The necessary files are located in the "SQL" folder.

+For the development of this project, I used [MySQL Workbench](https://www.mysql.com/products/workbench/).

+Any other SQL workbench should work fine.

 To run the application, open up your Terminal/Bash and type in the following:

 ```bash
 npm run start
 ```
-Follow the prompts, you will be able to execute the functions detailed to you in the terminal!
+Following the prompts, you will be able to execute the functions detailed to you in the terminal!

 # License